MadLittleMods/sdp-blob/README.md

 You can pass in just a sdp description string or an options object that has a `description` and `encoding` keys.

+Using `utf16` encoding instead of `base64` will result in a much more reduced blob(~50% more) but produces some odd characters.

  - `description`: SDP string
  - `encoding`: *Optional* `base64`(default) or `utf16`